 - Teaching basic home management skills such as budgeting, meal planning, age appropriate children’s chores, etc.

 - Supporting parents in establishing routines and structure within the family home.

 To be eligible for In-Home Support, a family must have an open file and assigned social worker with Child and Family Services of Western Manitoba.

-For more information about CFS Western’s In-Home Support Program, contact the In-Home Support Coordinator at 204-726-6046 (toll free 1-800-483-8980) or email firstname.lastname@example.org.
+For more information about our In-Home Support or if you want to apply for an In-Home Support Worker position, contact the In-Home Support Coordinator at 204-726-6046 (toll free 1-800-483-8980) or email firstname.lastname@example.org.